Skip to main content

 Workshop Questions: What can I bring into a scene?
 How can I work with my scene partner to move the story forward ?
 How do I keep the audience in mind?
 What do I do if I get stuck?
 How can I raise the stakes?

 Rahaf Fasheh (she/her) is a passionate stage director, educator, and producer, placing integrity, community, and play at the core of her work.
 With a “let’s try it” attitude, she fosters a safe space for playful exploration of ideas with collaborators, actors, and students.
 Rahaf is dedicated to amplifying under-represented communities, especially focusing on Arab, immigrant, and new-comer experiences.
 She holds a BSA from UofT specializing in Theatre and minoring in Psychology.
-Her training includes City Youth Academy at Soulpepper (2015), Paprika Directors Lab (2021), Nightwood Theatre Innovators Program (2022), and Factory Theatre’s Training Enhancement Program for Directing (2023).
-Her directorial debut saw a sold-out two-week independent run at Theatre Passe Murraille (2019), and she since has continued on to direct a handful of staged readings, as well as a kids show (2022).
-As an educator, Rahaf teaches improvisation, ensemble work, and devised theatre to kids aged 6-16 weekly at Young Peoples Theatre and Stage Coach, and occasionally Tarragon Theatre and Shakespeare in Action.
-She is grateful to have been awarded an OAC Development grant to remotely produce a play adaptation into a short animation film overseeing an international team of Palestinian artists under Hakawatieh Productions.
+Her training includes Paprika Directors Lab (2021), Nightwood Theatre Innovators Program (2022), and Factory Theatre’s Training Enhancement Program for Directing (2023).
+Her directorial debut saw a sold-out two-week independent run at Theatre Passe Murraille (2019), and she since has continued on to direct a handful of staged readings, as well as a kids show with SIA (2022).
+As an educator, Rahaf teaches improvisation, ensemble work, text-analysis, and devised theatre to students aged 6-16 at Young Peoples Theatre, Stage Coach, Tarragon Theatre and Shakespeare in Action.
+She began teaching adults through the City of Mississauga (2023) and is grateful to have been offered a Principal/ Theatre School management position with Stagecoach this coming fall.

 Director and Producer Aaron Jan